Ladoli/Ripple-Script/README.md

 ## Demo

+An example of how I myself used Ripplescript: https://react-ladoli.netlify.com/

-You can see a demo of Ripplescript, along with being able to play with its properties, here: https://ladoli.github.io/rippleScript.html
+You can see a demo of Ripplescript, along with being able to play with its properties, here: https://react-ladoli.netlify.com/RippleScript

 ## Adding Ripple-Script to your project